 Continue reading...Morning Constitutional – Thursday, 11 March 2010

 Good morning, everybody.
 Charlie Sheen says it never happened, and A.C.
 Slater is having a baby.
 Now, enjoy your morning constitutional: The Virginia General Assembly has moved to make it illegal for the government to require people to buy health insurance, a move clearly in response to current health reform efforts in Washington.
 Girl in Mississippi wants to bring her girlfriend to the prom.
 School’s response: Cancel prom.
-Ezra Klein gives an interesting history of the filibuster.
-It even involves Aaron Burr, a personal hero of mine.
-Chile inaugurates a new president today, conservative billionaire Sebastian Pinera....
+Chile inaugurates a new president today, conservative billionaire Sebastian Pinera.
+Bank of America stole a parrot from a wrongly-foreclosed house.
+In other news, they’ve decided to start denying transactions...

 Continue reading...Morning Constitutional – Wednesday, 10 March 2010